 Even better, Washington makes sure to choose an alcohol-free version to spray into her roots; alcohol can be harsh on the skin and disrupt its natural barrier and microbiome, which can lead to irritation.

-As for the EO's, Washington's partial to rosemary, eucalyptus, peppermint, and lavender, all of which have hair-healthy properties: Rosemary is linked to improving hair thickness; lavender can help protect your length; peppermint can promote blood circulation on the scalp; and eucalyptus has antifungal and antiseptic properties.
+As for the EO's, Washington's partial to rosemary, eucalyptus, peppermint, and lavender, all of which have hair-healthy properties: Rosemary is linked to improving hair thickness2; lavender can help protect your length; peppermint can promote blood circulation3 on the scalp; and eucalyptus has antifungal and antiseptic properties4.
 "Also you become like a walking aromatherapy," Washington quips, which, of course, is a benefit in and of itself.